enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ## Modern Application Methods
 The project followed modern application development principles, drawing inspiration from the Twelve-Factor App methodology [3].
 The goal was to build a modular, portable, and maintainable system that could easily be extended or adapted by future organizations.
 These principles ensured a clean separation of concerns, environment-agnostic deployment, and a consistent developer experience across all components.
 The following sections describe the key practices adopted during implementation.
 ### Version Control with Git
-The Codebase was managed using Git, a single project repositry hosted on github.
-This allowed for collaborative development, version control, and avoid loosing code. each feature was developed in a separate branch, which was merged into the main branch after review and approval by the other team member.
-Not only code was versioned with git but all documents related to the project like documentation, diagram and presentations.
-Documents that were not code were allowed to be pushed directly to the main branch.
-Tags were used to mark points in the project history when the system was integrated togheter and deployed to the server, allowing for easy rollback if needed.
-A three version schema was used. the first number was incremented for major releases (0 for the whole development pahse and was then incremented to 1 for the first alpha release.), the second for minor releases (those are everx time a new integration is deployed to prod server), and the third for bugfixes within the prod deployment.
-Those tags also serverd as triggers for the CI pipeline. this bit will be discummes in details in the section Multistaged GitHub CI Pipeline.
+The codebase was managed using Git, with a single project repository hosted on BFH’s GitLab instance.
+This enabled effective version control, collaborative development, and reduced the risk of code loss.
+Each feature was developed in a dedicated branch and merged into the main branch only after review and approval by the other team member.

+Not only the source code, but also all project-related documents—such as documentation, diagrams, and presentation materials—were versioned in the same repository.
+Non-code files were allowed to be pushed directly to the main branch.

+Git tags were used to mark key integration points in the project timeline, especially when the system was successfully deployed to the production server.
+This tagging allowed for easy rollback if needed.
+A three-part versioning scheme was adopted:
+- The first number indicated major versions (e.g., 0.x.x during development, incremented to 1.0.0 for the first alpha release),
+- The second number for minor releases (typically used for new deployments to production), and
+- The third number for bugfixes and small patches.

+These tags also served as triggers for the CI pipeline, which is discussed in detail in the section [Multistaged GitHub CI Pipeline](#multistaged-github-ci-pipeline).
 ### Microservice Architecture
+The system was built using a microservice architecture, where each service is dedicated to a specific responsibility within the overall system.
+This approach promotes modularity, simplifies maintenance, and enables teams to develop, test, and deploy components independently.

+Each microservice includes its own configuration and dependencies, allowing it to operate in isolation.
+Services expose RESTful interfaces for communication, making them easy to integrate or replace without disrupting others.
+All services are deployed behind a reverse proxy, which handles routing and load balancing, ensuring flexibility and scalability.

+Details about individual services can be found in the [System Architecture](#system-architecture) section.
 ### Containerization with Docker
 ### Multistaged GitHub CI Pipeline
 ### Local Development with Production Parity